it-innovation/EXPERImonitor/README.txt

 Documentation
 =============
 The primary source of ECC documentation can be found in the 'doc' folder.
-This documentation is encapsulated in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF - please see the README instructions in the doc folder.
+This documentation is encapsulated in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF.
+For convenience, an HTML version of our documentation can be found here:

+<ECC API root>/doc/manual/html

 Javadoc for the source code may be found in /doc/javaDoc' folder.
 In addition to this, supplementary READMEs relating to ECC client development can be found in the 'samples' folder.
 Brief notes 'quick start' notes can be found below.